TrustlyInc/trustly-webview-example/README.md

 ## The Android App

 The `android-app` directory contains a simple Kotlin app that renders a Webview of a given URL.
 With the above React app running, the Android app can be pointed to the resulting URL to demonstrate the webview and secure-in-app-browser functionality required to successfully integrate the two applications.
 Additional instructions can be found in that directory's [ReadMe](./android-app/README.md).

+# Contributing

+You can participate in this project by submitting bugs and feature requests in the [Issues](https://github.com/TrustlyInc/trustly-webview-example/issues) tab.
+Please, add [@lukevance](https://github.com/lukevance) as an assignee.

+If you are interested in fixing issues and contributing directly to the code base, feel free to open a Pull Request with your changes.
+Please, make sure to fulfill our [Pull Request Template](https://github.com/TrustlyInc/trustly-webview-example/blob/main/.github/pull_request_template.md) and add [@lukevance](https://github.com/lukevance) as code reviewer.